-The Social Security Claims Process Explained by a Baltimore SSD Lawyer
+The Social Security Claims Process Explained by our Washington DC and Baltimore SSD Lawyer

 Are You Eligible for Disability Benefits?

 The first step in the claims process is to determine whether you are eligible.
 Ultimately, this will be determined by the SSA, but an understanding of what you need to qualify will help you prepare your claim.
 In order to be eligible, you must meet the following requirements: